chadhuber/citysdk-node/README.md

 ## Alias Variables

-These are simply the most interesting variables, use the function `getACSVariableDictionary()` function for a complete listing (or see https://gist.github.com/chadhuber/e03d4a13e79700a40447 for its output as of 10/11/15)
+These are simply the most interesting variables, use the function `getACSVariableDictionary()` for a complete listing (or see https://gist.github.com/chadhuber/e03d4a13e79700a40447 for its output as of 10/11/15)

 <table>